-With the Master of Public Health (MPH) in Global Health degree from St. Catherine University in St. Paul, MN, you’ll be prepared to work with individuals, families and communities to strengthen health systems and improve public health.
+With the Master of Public Health (MPH) in Global Health degree from St. Kate's St. Paul campus, you’ll be prepared to work with individuals, families and communities to strengthen health systems and improve public health.

 A dual-degree (3+2) option is available for qualified undergraduate students at St. Catherine University.
 Dual-degree students begin the MPH program during the final year of their bachelor’s degree.

 Our diverse teaching and course delivery methods cultivate the development of innovative and influential public health leaders.
 A combination of lectures, applied activities, service learning experiences, and international field work will build your skills in collaboration, program management and strategic analysis.
 You will develop an understanding and appreciation for the principles and approaches in ethical reasoning, human rights, and social justice.
 Toward the end of your program, the practicum and capstone project challenge you to apply your skills and knowledge through professional practice and communication.

 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

 For the 2019-20 academic year, the tuition rate for the 44-credit MPH in Global Health program is $815 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs include fees for student services and technology, books, etc.

 Many students are eligible for financial aid, usually in the form of student loans.
 Another potential source of funding is tuition benefits from current employers.